Nishchay1571999/webdevelopmenthtmlcssjs/README.md

 6. This project talks about es6 destructuring and its uses and it also talks about array functions in js like find, forEach, filter and map.

-7. this projects looks through Javascript templates literals.
+7. this projects looks through Javascript templates literals this also talks about promise and fetch apis of the browser.